-Karasek builds large outdoor sculptures from wood. copper, parts of trees, gold leaf, slate and mixed media.
+Karasek has exhibited in one person and group exhibitions in New York, Europe, Canada, and cities throughout the United States.
+Since 1987 she has focused on making sculpture which has been exhibited in local, national, and international sculpture festivals as well as galleries, museums and permanent collections.
+Karasek builds large outdoor sculptures from wood, copper, parts of trees, gold leaf, slate and mixed media.
 She has also used boats and other objects that she builds or finds.
 She writes:

 The drive to create equality for women is the most important political development of my lifetime.
 It is personal, political, local, and international.
 It overreaches race and creed in importance around the planet.
 There is no doubt that women’s art has grown and developed as a result of the efforts by feminists around the world.
 It has also made a difference in the daily lives of women and the basic rights that they can tap when needed.